 3. Electro mechanical switch such as a relay or a contactor.
 A switch operated by a lower powered circuit.

-In model railways, as on the real railway it is now usual to operate 'switches' (points / turnouts) using a small electrical machine, called the 'Switch Machine', or in UK probably point motor.
-Switch machine exist in many forms, each with its protagonists:
+In model railways, as on the real railway it is now usual to operate 'switches' (points / turnouts) using a small electrical machine, called the 'Switch Machine', or in UK usually Point Machine on the real railway and Point Motor on models.
+Switch machines for models exist in many forms, each with its protagonists:

 Solenoid operation: tend to be very violent and require special arrangements for driving reliably (eg Capacitor Discharge)